BIGJRA/BIGJRA.github.io/rejuv.md

 I post various fan-game things from time to time.

 Do you have concerns/suggestions/etc?
-Message me on Discord with BIGJRA#3883 or use the forum thread for discussion.
-If you want to contribute pull requests to the site yourself, message me on Discord.
+Message me on Discord with BIGJRA#3883 or use the [forum thread](https://www.rebornevo.com/forums/topic/44187-rejuvenation-100-walkthrough-discussion-thread-and-link-updated-to-v13/) for discussion.
+If you want to contribute pull requests to the site yourself, please message me on Discord.

 Use CTRL + F to find a specific section.
 I also oriented this guide as such that CTRL + F will work for T.M.
 Names, certain items, Zygarde